CameronS2005/rpi3-openwrt/README.md

 # rpi3-openwrt

 If you need any help feel free to ask any questions!
-(By no means am I a professional but this is a project of mine so i'd be glad to help!)

 ## OpenWrt Raspberry Pi Wiki (With Downloads) (https://openwrt.org/toh/raspberry_pi_foundation/raspberry_pi)